sudtanj/Jill_Rides_Again/README.md

 | 4. | <img src="https://avatars.githubusercontent.com/sudtanj" width=100 height=100/> | Sudono Tanjung | <a title="@sudtanj" href="https://github.com/sudtanj">@sudtanj</a> |              				 00000012273 |

 ## Greedy Algorithm
+A greedy algorithm is an algorithmic paradigm that follows the problem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
+In many problems, a greedy strategy does not in general produce an optimal solution, but nonetheless a greedy heuristic may yield locally optimal solutions that approximate a global optimal solution in a reasonable time.

+### Brute Force Algorithm

 ## Dynamic Algorithm

+### Kadane’s Algorithm